HE-Arc/lenspector/README.md

 ## Main targets

 * Use Laravel/Lumen for this application's developpment
-* Show different stocks (on hands, remote and sales)
+* Show different inventories (on hands, remote and sold)
-* Update products status
+* Update products status:
+** Moving newly created products into the on hands inventory ** Moving products to remote/sold inventory

 More functionnalities will be added depending on how much time left we have.